tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 etc.) is **tightly coupled**.

-Notice how I emphasize in handling all the errors, and *I spotted* that the `HTTP` `status` errors are underrated.
+Notice how I emphasize in handling all the errors, and *I spotted* that the `HTTP` `status` errors are undervalued.
 You even need to be abe to handle all errors to work in tech companies, so it's more important in the industry than you probably think!